On braids and links up to link-homotopy: Introduction

 \section{Introduction}

 The notion of \emph{link-homotopy} was introduced in 1954 by J.W.
 Milnor in \cite{MilnorLinkgrp}, in the context of knot theory.
 It is an equivalence relation on links that allows continuous deformations during which two distinct components remain disjoint at all times, but each component can self-intersect.
 Any knot is link-homotopic to the trivial one, but for links with more than one component this equivalence relation turns out to be quite rich and intricate.
-Since Milnor’s seminal work, link-homotopy has been the subject of numerous works in knot theory see e.g. \cite{GoldsmithHomotopybraids,Levine4comp,OrrHomoInvLinks,HabeggerLinHomotopy}, but also more generally in the study of embedding and \emph{link-maps} (self-immersed spheres) \cite{FennRolfsenSphereHomo4space,KirkLinkmaps4sphere,KoschorkeLinkmapsclass,SchneidermanTeichnerGroupDisjoint2sphere4space} in codimension 2 - in particular \emph{knotted surfaces} in dimension 4 \cite{MasseyRolfsenHomoClassHigherdimLinks,BartelsTeichner2DimLinksNullHomo,AudouxJBWagnerCodim2EmbeddingHomo}.
-In this paper we are interested in the study of link-homotopy for braids and links.\\
+Since Milnor’s seminal work, link-homotopy has been the subject of numerous works in knot theory see e.g. \cite{GoldsmithHomotopybraids,Levine4comp,OrrHomoInvLinks,HabeggerLinHomotopy}, but also more generally in the study of codimension 2 embeddings (and in particular \emph{knotted surfaces} in dimension 4) \cite{MasseyRolfsenHomoClassHigherdimLinks,BartelsTeichner2DimLinksNullHomo,AudouxJBWagnerCodim2EmbeddingHomo} and \emph{link-maps} (self-immersed spheres) \cite{FennRolfsenSphereHomo4space,KirkLinkmaps4sphere,KoschorkeLinkmapsclass,SchneidermanTeichnerGroupDisjoint2sphere4space}.
+In this paper we are interested in the study of link-homotopy for braids and links.